 It’s all in the tolerance for error, which is inescapable.
 Just keep a keen eye on emergence.
 You can’t win without that.

 1Each MultispeQ trace is tagged with a latitude and longitude.
-However, it’s not clear whether it’s grabbing this information from your mobile device or via internal GPS receiver.
+However, it’s not clear whether it’s grabbing this information from your mobile device or via an internal GPS receiver.
 Either way, the positional accuracy is probably no better than about 5 m (~16 ft) under ideal conditions.
 This should be kept in mind if you’re doing spatial analysis of experimental data.
 For plot- or plant-scale geotagging, you would need to carry a secondary device to incorporate higher-precision location information.

 2Fluorescence emission yield is not reported by the MultispeQ.
 Recall that fluorescence represents the fraction of radiant energy that does not enter the reaction centers of Photosystem II, so it’s not an indicator per se of PSII activity.